 If bond is required, its amount will depend on the size of the estate.
 Bonding companies, most of which are divisions of insurance companies typically charge a fee of about 10% of the face amount of the bond.
 You can pay for the bond from estate funds.

 There can be good reasons for distributing property sooner rather than later, especially if the estate clearly has plenty of money to pay debts.
-For example, if a car is left to sit, its value is likely to go down, and it’s a bother to maintain.
-The same may be true for household items that don’t have much monetary value.
-And some beneficiaries may be need money now—a college student, for example.
+For example, if a car is left to sit, its value is likely to go down, and it's a bother to maintain.
+The same may be true for household items that don't have much monetary value.
+And some beneficiaries may be in need of money now—a college student, for example.

 Always remember that you have a legal duty to be fair and impartial when dealing with beneficiaries.
 If you make early distributions, don't favor beneficiaries you're close to—it invites a fight.